moby/moby/CONTRIBUTING.md

 Want to hack on Docker?
 Awesome!
 Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.

+## Building and Testing Docker

+There are instructions on how to build and test docker [on the docker website](http://docs.docker.io/en/latest/contributing/devenvironment/).

 ## Contribution guidelines

 ### Pull requests are always welcome